iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.howwefeel 5 reviews"/>
 </p>

+> I love that its a small way to help.
+Great app just wish A. A different quote occasionally because I'm tired if dolly Parton and B. The statistics no longer shows and I liked it a lot.
+Everyone should use this!
+Not for yourself but for others to have food!<br> :date: __2021-03-27 04:08:55__

+> Pretty easy to use!
+I don't have any complaints.<br> :date: __2021-03-26 22:17:51__

 > Very easy and quick to do. lt's good to know my 30 seconds will help 'Feed America' and track how Covid-19 is affecting others in our area.<br> :date: __2021-03-21 08:01:09__

 > Like this app.<br> :date: __2021-03-20 21:16:48__